Michael Crabtree: Baltimore Ravens

 On March 16, 2018, Crabtree signed a three-year, $21 million contract with the Baltimore Ravens, with $11 million guaranteed.

 Crabtree was part of a Ravens' receiving unit that included Willie Snead IV and John Brown.
 In his Ravens debut, Crabtree caught three receptions for 38 yards and a touchdown in a 47–3 victory over the Buffalo Bills.
 In Week 6, against the Tennessee Titans, he had six receptions for 93 yards and his second receiving touchdown of the season in the 21–0 victory.
 Crabtree finished the regular season with 54 receptions for 607 yards and three touchdowns.
 In the Wild Card Round against the Los Angeles Chargers, Crabtree had two catches for 38 yards, both for touchdowns, as the Ravens lost 23–17.

 On February 25, 2019, Crabtree was released by the Ravens.

 Arizona Cardinals

 On August 21, 2019, Crabtree signed a one-year contract with the Arizona Cardinals.
 He was released on September 23, 2019.

 NFL career statistics

 Endorsements

 In 2012, Crabtree partnered with Ubisoft, makers of the video game, The Hip Hop Dance Experience, to create a touchdown celebration dance inspired by the video game.
 Each time Crabtree performed his signature dance move "The Crab Shake" on the field, Ubisoft made a charitable donation to the Boys & Girls Club of San Francisco.

 Crabtree teamed up with Subway restaurants in 2009 in his first national endorsement.
-The deal involves a variety of endeavors including personal appearances and behind-the-scenes webisodes which debuted the week of the 2009 NFL Draft.
+The deal involved a variety of endeavors including personal appearances and behind-the-scenes webisodes which debuted the week of the 2009 NFL Draft.

 His other contracts includes EA Sports, Jordan Brand, three trading card companies, and MogoTXT.